-If a ball is offside and your opponent claims it, and you are asked to transfer it, you must do so to one of two penalty locations — your opponent picks which one.
-The half-way points on each of the lengthier boundaries are the penalty points.
+If a ball is offside and your opponent claims it and is asked to transfer it, you must do so to one of two penalty locations — your opponent picks which one.
+The halfway points on each of the lengthier boundaries are the penalty points.
 It’s possible that your opponent would prefer you to take your turn from where your ball is currently.

 Croquet is a sport that can be played by two, four, or six people.
-The goal of the game is to hit your balls through six hoops in the correct order in each direction, ending with a hit against the center peg.
+The game’s goal is to hit your balls through six hoops in the correct order in each direction, ending with a hit against the center peg.
 The team that completes the course with both balls first wins.

-There are two balls on each side, blue and black vs red and yellow.
+Two balls are on each side, blue and black vs. red and yellow.
 Each player has two balls in singles play.
-In doubles, each side’s partners must only play their own ball.
-In the first four turns of the game, all four balls are played onto the court from anywhere along either baulk line.
+In doubles, each side’s partners must only play their ball.
+In the first four turns of the game, all four balls are played onto the court from anywhere along either balkline.

 The striker has a continuation stroke when a hoop is scored.
 When another ball is struck, the striker has made a roquet and is entitled to another stroke.
-This stroke, the croquet stroke, is made after moving and positioning the striker’s ball in touch with the roqueted ball.
+The croquet stroke is made after moving and positioning the striker’s ball in touch with the roqueted ball.

-In the croquet stroke the striker must move or shake the croqueted ball.
-If the croquet stroke is made without committing a foul stroke or forcing the turn to terminate by sending a ball off the grass, the striker is then entitled to a continuation stroke.
+The striker must move or shake the croqueted ball in the croquet stroke.

+If the croquet stroke is made without a foul stroke or forcing the turn to terminate by sending a ball off the grass, the striker is then entitled to a continuation stroke.

 If the croqueted ball is sent off the court in the croquet stroke, or if the striker’s ball is sent off without first forming another roquet or scoring a hoop point for itself, the turn is over.
-Note though that if the striker’s ball goes off the court after running a hoop the turn does not stop.
-The striker plays his continuation shot after the ball is placed on the yard line.
-When a croquet ball is roqueted off the court, it is reset on the yard line and a croquet shot is played.
+Note that if the striker’s ball goes off the court after running a hoop, the turn does not stop.
+Instead, the striker plays his continuation shot after placing the ball on the yard line.
+When a croquet ball is roqueted off the court, it is reset on the yard line, and a croquet shot is played.

 - Continuation strokes do not add up.
 As a result, a striker who:

-- makes a roquet and scores a hoop in the same stroke takes the croquet instantly.
+- makes a roquet, scores a hoop in the same stroke, and takes the croquet instantly.

-- scores a hoop for his striker’s ball using a croquet stroke is entitled to one continuation stroke only.
+- Scores a hoop for his striker’s ball using a croquet stroke and is entitled to one continuation stroke only.

-- scores a couple of hoops for his striker’s ball in one stroke is entitled to one continuation stroke only.
+- Scores a couple of hoops for his striker’s ball in one stroke and is entitled to one continuation stroke only.